 Susan E. Barbour, Ed.D., Psychologist/Psychoanalyst

-I specialize in an integrated understanding of how body, mind and emotion form the perceptions, meanings and experiences that you have.
-Being a psychoanalyst has broadened my understanding of human experience and motives, and the way people’s personalities form in patterns of thinking and feeling.
+My specialty is to provide depth and integrated work.
+Being a psychoanalyst has broadened my understanding of human experience and motives, and the way people’s personalities form repeated patterns in thinking and feeling.
 With these understandings I can best be of help to you.

 For more information about becoming a psychoanalyst, refer to this link.